The main trust surfaces behind the workflow.

 Meeting capture is scoped to the shipped surfaces

-AI support is assistive, not autonomous
+AI drafting is assistive, not autonomous

 Retention, billing, and support stay explicit